timm/misc/gawk/peek/docs/col.md

 @include "lib"

-## Abstract class: parent of all column.
+## Abstract class: parent of all column

 ### Col
 Abstract constructor for our column.